WordPress/gutenberg/packages/components/src/textarea-control/README.md

 **When not to use TextareaControl**

-Do not use TextareaControl if you need to let users enter shorter answers no longer than a single line, such as a phone number or name.
+Do not use TextareaControl if you need to let users enter shorter answers (no longer than a single line), such as a phone number or name.
 In this case, you should use `Text Control`.

 ![](https://wordpress.org/gutenberg/files/2019/01/TextareaControl-Answers-Do.png)